7 Major Questions (and Answers) About Dreaming

 Dreams may help us solve problems and be creative.
 One study of musicians’ dreams found that not only did they dream frequently of music, but nearly half of the music they recalled from their dreams was unfamiliar and novel to them, suggesting that composing is possible in dreams.
 Paul McCartney famously credited the composition of "Yesterday” to a dream.
 Other artists, from the poet William Blake to the filmmaker Ingmar Bergman, have claimed to rely on dreams for creative inspiration and guidance.
 The golfer Jack Nicklaus said he sorted out a nagging problem with his golf swing in a dream.

-Dreams can provide us with insight to what is preoccupying our minds and our hearts.
+Dreams can provide us with insight into what is preoccupying our minds and our hearts.
 Often healing, often mysterious, always fascinating, dreams can both shape us and show us who we are.